texfaq/texfaq.github.io/FAQ-usebibtex.md

 `aux` file, and the `\bibliography` command writes a note of which `bib` file is to be used, to the `aux` file.

-Note that, at this stage, LaTeX isn't ''resolving'' any of the
+Note that, at this stage, LaTeX isn't "resolving" any of the
 citations: at every `\cite` command, LaTeX will warn you of the undefined citation, and when the document finishes, there will be a further warning of undefined references.